pingcap/docs-cn/tiflash/troubleshoot-tiflash.md

     On Grafana, choose **TiFlash-Proxy-Details** > **Thread CPU** > **Region task worker pre-handle/generate snapshot CPU**.
 Check the CPU usage of `<instance-ip>:<instance-port>-region-worker`.

     If the curve is a straight line, the TiFlash node is stuck.
-Terminate the TiFlash process and restart it, or contact PingCAP technical support for help.
+Terminate the TiFlash process and restart it, or [get support](/support.md) from PingCAP or the community.

 ## Data replication is slow